env0/env0-client-integrations/node/README.md

 - Usage: `--sensitiveEnvironmentVariables`
 - Alias: `-q`

+### Terraform Variables
+> The terraform variables to set on the deployed environment - works only on deploy and can be multiple, the format is "terraformVariableName1=value"
+- Usage: `--terraformVariables`
+- Alias: `-u`

 ### Revision
 > Your GIT revision, can be a branch, a tag or a commit hash.
 (For existing environments - if not specified, will use the previously defined revision)
 - Usage: `--revision`